Ankush3545/functions/README.md

 =()=>{
 }

-Some common iseful functions are:
+Some common useful functions are:
-Filter()
+These are high order function which can take another function as argument Filter()
 Map()
 Reduce()